pranavsingh321/vim-maximum-awesome-docker/README.md

 # Vim Maximum Awesome Docker
-A docker based vim with almost all the features provided in a modern IDE, the docker makes sure that it's a portable solution and user don't have to mess around with base dependencies which can be frustating especially autocomplete feature.
+A docker based vim with almost all the features provided in a modern IDE.
+The docker makes sure that it's a portable solution and user don't have to mess around with base dependencies which can be frustating especially autocomplete feature.
 Mounts the user home directory for easy traversal.